microsoft/qlib-server/README.md

         # The resource group where the VM is located
         resource_group: Resource group name
     ```
-* Execute the deployment script
-    Run the following command:
+* Execute the deployment script by running the following command:

     ```bash